The Quantum Formalism Revisited: Canonical Classical Mechanics and Quantum Mechanics in Comparison

-\item If the \QM\ system is in a general state $W$, the outcome value of an ideal measurement of a (discrete) observable $A$, only \emph{arises} in the moment of measurement, namely \emph{by chance} with the probability $\langle W, E\rangle$.
+\item If the \QM\ system is in a general state $W$, then the outcome value of an ideal measurement of a discrete\footnote{for a continuous observable see \cite{Oz1984}.}observable $A$ only \emph{arises} in the moment of measurement, namely \emph{by chance} with the probability $\langle W, E\rangle$.
 Here $E$ is the eigenprojection of $A$ corresponding to the outcome.
-According to a rule of {\scshape Lüders} \cite{Lü1951}, $W$ then changes to the state $W_E\ceq EWE/\langle W, E\rangle$.
-Such a non-linear and non-invertible change of state is called a \emph{state collapse}.
-It is usually undisputed that it occurs in the experimental praxis, at least approximately and, in fact, regardless of the level of knowledge of the persons involved.
-However, whether it can be explained in a purely quantum-theoretical way is still controversial today, despite the ideas of {\scshape Zeh} \cite{Zeh1970} and subsequent authors to understand it as a consequence of the \emph{entanglement}\footnote{see Section~3.} with the noisy environment (from the measuring apparatus etc.) and the resulting irreversible ``loss of coherence'' in the macroscopic limit.
+According to an ``update rule" of {\scshape Lüders} \cite{Lü1951}, $W$ then changes to the state $W_E\ceq EWE/\langle W, E\rangle$.
+Such a non-linear and non-invertible change is called a \emph{state collapse}.
+It is usually undisputed that it occurs in experiments, at least approximately and, in fact, regardless of the knowledge of the persons involved.
+However, whether it can be explained in a purely quantum-theoretical way is still controversial today, despite the ideas of {\scshape Zeh} \cite{Zeh1970} and subsequent authors to understand it as a consequence of the \emph{entanglement}\footnote{see Section~3.} with the noisy environment (from the measuring apparatus etc.) and the resulting irreversible ``loss of coherence'' in the macroscopic limit (In short: decoherence).
 See also Section~5.
-Apart from this, the state $W_E$ is (for $\dim\H\geq 3$) the only(!) one which provides for the occurrence of any event $F$ with $F=FE$ ($\Leftrightarrow F\H\subseteq E\H$) in a subsequent measurement the (conditional) probability $\langle W_E,F\rangle$, in particular\footnote{confer the above \emph{absence of fluctuations} and the Explanations~\ref{verteilung} and \ref{wsk}.} $\langle W_E, E\rangle =1$.
-This claim is shown in \cite{BC1981,Hug1989} to be a consequence of {\scshape Gleason}'s theorem\footnote{see Section~4.}. \end{itemize}
+Apart from this, the state $W_E$ is (for $\dim\H\geq 3$) the only (!) one that provides for the occurrence of any event $F$ with $EF=F$ ($\Leftrightarrow F\H\subseteq E\H$) in a subsequent measurement the (conditional) probability $\langle W_E,F\rangle$, in particular\footnote{confer the above \emph{absence of fluctuations}.} $\langle W_E, E\rangle =1$.
+This claim is shown in \cite{BC1981,Hug1989,V2007} to be a consequence of {\scshape Gleason}'s theorem\footnote{see Section~4.}. \end{itemize}